Safety of and Immune Response to Dolutegravir in HIV-1 Infected Infants, Children, and Adolescents

 - Theodore Ruel, M.D.

 My long-term career goal is to optimize the health outcomes of infant and children living in resource limited settings.
-The current focus of my research is the optimization of treatment outcomes of children born with human immunodeficiency virus (HIV) infection.
-I continue to work broader issues of maternal child health through an NGO that I co-founded, now called Global Strategies.
+The current focus of my research is the optimization of treatment outcomes of children living with human immunodeficiency virus (HIV) infection.

 - in progress, not accepting new patients